ddobric/core-docs/docs/framework/wcf/how-to-host-a-wcf-service-in-a-managed-application.md

 ---
-title: "How to: Host a WCF Service in a Managed Application" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "How to: Host a WCF Service in a Console Application" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"